Comfrey has a long, consistent history of use as a topical agent for improving healing of wounds, skin ulcers, thrombophlebitis, strains, and sprains.

 NOTE: Root preparations are unsafe for internal use unless they are guaranteed pyrrolizidine-free.

 Tea made from the leaf can generally be used safely for as long as a month.
 Tea is made by steeping 1–2 teaspoons of leaf in hot water for fifteen minutes.
-Three cups per day can be drunk.
+Up to three cups per day.

 2–4 ml of tincture taken three times per day for no more than one month consecutively.
 Tinctures that are guaranteed pyrrolizidine-free are preferable and can be taken long-term.